 School is out, pools are open, and grills are fired up.
 Whether you want to make the most of the warm weather or you’re just looking for a way to get the kids involved, make this summer count by raising money to fund research that helps kids with cancer.
-Here are nine ideas to get you started.
+Here are five ideas to get you started.

 You don’t have to be a lifeguard to save kids’ lives.
 This summer, start a fundraiser for childhood cancer research.